Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

-October 2nd, 2021 version 4.0 modified by Eldin Talundzic ([etalundzic@cdc.gov)](mailto:etalundzic@cdc.gov))
+May 19th, 2022 version 4.0 modified by Eldin Talundzic ([etalundzic@cdc.gov)](mailto:etalundzic@cdc.gov)), Pragat Muthu, Julia Kelley and Marko Bajic.

 This protocol format was adapted from the 16S Metagenomics Sequencing Library Preparation [protocol](http://support.illumina.com/documents/documentation/chemistry_documentation/16s/16s-metagenomic-library-prep-guide-15044223-b.pdf) from Illumina, and the [Illlumina DNA Prep Reference Guide](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/illumina_prep/illumina-dna-prep-reference-guide-1000000025416-09.pdf).

 ## **Introduction and General Workflow**

-Human malaria is caused by four parasite species called *Plasmodium falciparum (Pf), P. vivax (Pv), P. ovale (Po)* and *P. malariae (Pm)*.
+Human malaria is caused by four parasite species: *Plasmodium falciparum (Pf), P. vivax (Pv), P. ovale (Po)* and *P. malariae (Pm)*.
 Two of these, *Pf* and *Pv*, pose the greatest threat to global public health.
 About 3.2 billion people, half of the world's population, are at risk for malaria.
-In 2020, 85 nations had ongoing malaria transmission and annually 241 million cases of malaria, causing an estimated 627,000 deaths.
+In 2020, there were an estimated 241 million malaria cases in 85 malaria endemic countries, causing an estimated 627,000 deaths..
 In the U.S., an estimated 1,500 - 2,000 cases of malaria are imported annually.
 One of the greatest public health challenges for malaria control and elimination is the threat of drug resistant *Pf* parasites.

-Our previously effective anti-malarial treatments, chloroquine (CQ) and sulfadoxine/pyrimethamine (SP), are ineffective in many regions.
-Even more alarming, resistance to our last effective class of anti-malarial drugs, called artemisinins, has now emerged and spread in Southeast Asia — threatening malaria control and prevention programs globally.
+Previously effective anti-malarial treatments, chloroquine (CQ) and sulfadoxine/pyrimethamine (SP), are ineffective in many regions.
+Even more alarming, resistance to the least effective class of anti-malarial drugs, called artemisinins, has now emerged and spread in Southeast Asia, threatening malaria control and prevention programs globally.

 Identifying and tracking drug resistance is critical for providing appropriate malaria prophylaxis and treatment guidelines.
 Molecular markers of resistance are available for several anti-malarial drugs, including artemisinins.
 Surveillance using molecular markers provides a robust system for the detection and tracking of resistant malaria parasites.